 the prestigious nature of these invitations and evidence to the contrary)(???, 23).
 As a result, the faculty

 member invites a different colleague who they feel is more likely to agree (and is a man).
-Departments have

-different processes and criteria for selecting invited speakers, but it is a matter of pride to bring the best

-scientists possible.
-It may be that the definition of “best” poses a problem to women, who need three-times

-as many publications as their men colleges to be considered equally competent.
-Some departments only

-invite tenured faculty, which severely limits the number of potential women speakers.
-Another scenario

-is that pre-tenure faculty members invite prestigious, tenured faculty in their field to network and secure

-letters for their own tenure package.
-The increased burden of women to prove competency decreases their 103 likelihood to be considered for either tenure or as possible source of tenure letters.

-104 The desire to invite the “best” scientist to these seminar series also poses a problem for HURM and 105 NCNH scientists.
-A large portion of the NCNH cohort in our sample are Asian/Asian American individuals.
+104 Another large portion of our sample were the NCNH cohort, who are predominantly Asian/Asian American individuals.

 106 Although Asian scientists are well-represented in the US scientific workforce, they face significant bias 107 and barriers to inclusion in society and academia (24, 25).
-Both men and women who identify as HURM 108 and Asian reported having to work harder than white men to be perceived as legitimate scholars (26).

-This expectation of higher productivity may result in fewer HURM and NCNH individuals being invited as
+This expectation of higher productivity may result in NCNH individuals being invited as

 seminar speakers.
-This is particularly striking in the low number of NCNH individuals in the more prestigious 111 lectureships of our sample despite the higher employment rate of Asian scientists.
+For instance, despite the higher employment rate of Asian scientists, they were not well-represented in the more prestigious 111 lectureships.

 112 While HURM and NCNH share some experiences, differences including varying rates of hiring and tenure 113 promotion mean unique considerations are important for inclusion of each group (doi:10.1001/jama.284.

 9.1085).
-For instance,
+For instance, a major barrier to inclusion of HURM faculty at similar proportions to

+HURM trainees is the low transition rate of scientists from HURM backgrounds to faculty positions and the

-the proportion of HURM faculty at the Assistant and Associate Professor level is
+associated low proportion of HURM faculty (30).
+The proportion of HURM faculty at the Assistant and Associate Professor level is

-currently higher than the Full Professor level so it will be difficult to increase speaker diversity if early-career
+currently higher than at Full Professor so it will be difficult to increase speaker diversity if early-career

 researchers are not being considered (27).
 Increased performance expectations and patterns of exclusions